godatadriven/godatadriven-blog/content/neo4j-ha.md

 Date: 2016-02-05 17:00
 Slug: neo4j-ha
 Author: Ron van Weverwijk
 Excerpt: Neo4j is a great graph-database.
 Most of the times I work with with just a single instance.
 Most production systems run in a High Available setup though.
-In this blog we will show how easy it is to create a Neo4j HA cluster including a proxy server infront to get most out of the setup.
+In this blog we will show how easy it is to create a Neo4j HA cluster including a proxy server in front to get most out of the setup.
 Template: article
 Latex:

 <span class="lead">
 Neo4j is a great graph-database.
 Most of the times I work with with just a single instance.
 Most production systems run in a High Available setup though.
-In this blog we will show how easy it is to create a Neo4j HA cluster on a Raspberry pi cluster including a proxy server infront to get most out of the setup.
-Questions will raise: "Why whould you install a Neo4j cluster on a Raspberry?".
+In this blog we will show how easy it is to create a Neo4j HA cluster on a Raspberry pi cluster including a proxy server in front to get most out of the setup.
+Questions will raise: "Why would you install a Neo4j cluster on a Raspberry?".
 Actually: Because it's fun and we can ;)
 </span>

-To start building your cluster you will offcourse need some hardware.
+To start building your cluster you will off course need some hardware.
 I've used:

-- 4 Raspberry Pi 2 Model B 1GB- 4 Transcend 16GB Class 10 MicroSDHC- 1 8-Port Gigabit Switch- 1 4-Port USB 3.0 Hub
+- 4 Raspberry Pi 2 Model B 1GB
+- 4 Transcend 16GB Class 10 MicroSDHC
+- 1 8-Port Gigabit Switch
+- 1 4-Port USB 3.0 Hub
 - Some wires and cases

 <div class="row">